jlapeyre/Symata.jl/README.md

 You can test it with `Pkg.test("SJulia")`.

-#### SJulia Repl
+#### SJulia REPL mode

 There is an SJulia command line (REPL) mode.
 To use the mode, there is an executable `sjulia` included in this distribution.
-It is a (unix sh) shell script that just starts julia and loads the module.
+It is a (UNIX sh) shell script that just starts julia and loads the module.
 The REPL is also available simply by loading the module in a julia session.

 Toggle between Julia and SJulia modes by typing `=` as the first character on a line.
-In SJullia mode, the input is not interpreted as Julia code, but rather SJulia code.
+In SJulia mode, the input is not interpreted as Julia code, but rather SJulia code.
 You can do tab completion to see a list of functions and symbols.

 #### Some results.